hypo69/hypo/pytest/gemini - set 4/en/src/ai/gemini/README.RU.md

 3. **Clear Assertions:** Assertions are added to verify that the correct values are assigned to the `Gemini` object's attributes after initialization.
 This is crucial for proper testing.

-4. **Example Exception Handling (commented out):** A commented-out example demonstrates how to use `pytest.raises` to test exception handling, which is important for robustness.
+4. **Example Exception Handling (commented out):** A commented-out example demonStartes how to use `pytest.raises` to test exception handling, which is important for robustness.
 Uncomment this example and adapt it to the specific exceptions raised by your actual `Gemini` class if necessary.  **Crucially, this is likely to need to be expanded to consider other possible invalid inputs.**

 5. **Docstrings:** The tests include descriptive docstrings to explain the purpose of each test case, making the code more understandable and maintainable.